NFL Consensus Picks: NFL Public Betting Picks

 What is the NFL Consensus?

-The NFL consensus is the number of wagers being placed at a sportsbook on one NFL team or its opponent (or the OVER, or the UNDER).
-Often referred to as betting percentages, these numbers give you an idea of what’s going on at the sportsbook.
+Essentially, the NFL consensus is a snapshot into what’s going on at the sportsbooks – you can see the percentage of wagers on each side of every football game based on the point spread, moneyline and the OVER/UNDER.
+These numbers give you an idea of what’s going on at the sportsbook and which teams football bettors are favoring.
 You can then use these NFL betting trends to shape your NFL picks.

-On our NFL Consensus page you can determine if you want to bet with or against the public (more on that below).
+On our NFL Consensus page, you can determine if you want to bet with or against the public (more on that below).
 NFL consensus picks can also give you a peek into line movements.

 Betting With or Against the Public